Sunday, October 27, 2024

 1. If you do not want children, do not have children.
 Think about this in advance.

-This is far and away the most important rule on parenting.
+This is the first rule of parenting and is far and away the most important.
 It is certainly the most important rule my own parents ever taught me.
 The problem here is that most people do not think about this in advance.
 Ask yourself two questions: Do I want children?
 And, what kind of parent would I be?
 Do be honest.

 2. Do not hit your children.
 Do not even think about beating them.